 Setting Maximum Distance for pickup

-Once you scroll down from the view above, the next heading you will see is for Account Settings.
-The Maximum Distance for Pickup field is located on the bottom right.
+The Maximum Distance for Pickup field is located on the bottom right of the Account Settings section.
 This is where you will be setting the range of distance for pickup that will be shown to your customers during the cart and checkout experience.

 Things to keep in mind while deciding on your settings for these two options: